 If you’re looking for another shopping street to visit in Matsumoto pop over to Nawate Shopping Street after browsing Nakamachi which is just across the river.
 This pedestrian street has a similar feel as Nakamachi because of its historic buildings but one unique charm of this street is a recurring frog theme!

-Apparently, the Metoba River, which runs parallel to Nawate was filled with Kajika frogs which live only in clear waters.
+The Metoba River, which runs parallel to Nawate was once filled with Kajika frogs which live only in clear waters.
 Unfortunately, the river flooded destroying the frog habitats and the waters have since lost some of their clarity but the symbol of the frog remained as a beloved symbol of revitalization.

 Here are some stores to visit on Nawate Shopping Street: